|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot PO3c Yoshimitsu Maeda (POW, survived)

 Born in Tokyo on May 5, 1918.
 Maeda began flying combat missions with the Tainan Kōkūtai based at Lae Airfield beginning on April 21, 1942 with a CAP over Lae.
 On April 22 he also flew CAP over Lae.
 On April 23 he flew two CAP missions over Lae.
 On April 24 he flew two CAP missions over Lae.
 Also, CAP on April 25 and April 26.

-If fact, Maeda became separated, crossed the Owen Stanley Mountains and ended up east of Port Moresby when he spotted a ANGAU ship [MV Laurabada] east of Abau.
+If fact, Maeda became separated from Arita, crossed the Owen Stanley Range and ended up east of Port Moresby when he spotted MV Laurabada to the east of Abau Island on the southern coast of New Guinea.
 As he turned to strafe it, and hit a coconut palm on Otamata plantation and made a crash landing in the plantation.
-Maeda survived the crash landing unhurt but stunned from the impact.
+Maeda survived the crash landing unhurt but was stunned from the impact.

 The official Japanese report said Maeda was ill due to oxygen starvation, and that is why he made a forced landing.
 Other reports incorrectly state this Zero was hit by Allied gunfire and the pilot made a forced landing with the engine running at the time.